Anthony Rizzo Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in the league.
+- The nine strikeouts per nine innings put together by the Rangers pitching staff ranks 13th in the league.

-- The Rangers have a 3.62 team ERA that ranks ninth across all MLB pitching staffs.
+- The Rangers' 3.48 team ERA ranks seventh among all MLB pitching staffs.

-- Rangers pitchers combine to give up 21 home runs (0.8 per game), the fourth-fewest in baseball.
+- Rangers pitchers combine to surrender the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- Eovaldi (2-2 with a 5.20 ERA and 31 strikeouts in 27 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.
+- Perez makes the start for the Rangers, his sixth of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts through 27 2/3 innings pitched.

-- In his last appearance on Monday, the righty threw six innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.
+- The left-hander last pitched on Tuesday against the Cincinnati Reds, when he tossed 6 1/3 innings, allowing no earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.